United States v. Throckmorton: Ward v. Town of Southfield

 In 1886, eight years after Throckmorton and before Marshall, the New York Court of Appeals, that state's highest court, became the first state court of record to consider the intrinsic/extrinsic distinction with Ward v.
 Town of Southfield.
 The petitioner, tax collector in the village of Edgewater, part of the Town of Southfield (both now defunct and absorbed into New York City) in Richmond County (coterminous with Staten Island), had been successfully sued by the town for $4,000 in uncollected taxes in 1872, out of a roll of $66,000.
-Only after paying the judgement did Ward discover that the assessors' affidavit attached to the roll was so defective that there was no legal authority to collect any taxes.
-Ward sued to set the judgement aside and get his money back; after the town prevailed he appealed.
+Only after paying the judgment did Ward discover that the assessors' affidavit attached to the roll was so defective that there was no legal authority to collect any taxes.
+Ward sued to set the judgment aside and get his money back; after the town prevailed he appealed.

 Judge Robert Earl held for a unanimous court in favor of the town.
 The warrant to collect the taxes, which did not have the affidavit attached (Ward's original defense in the suit), was properly executed and would not have been a basis for questioning the legality of the tax collection.
 None of the taxpayers Ward collected from expressed any doubt as to their legality or refused to pay on those grounds.
 And had he collected all the taxes, Ward noted, there would have been no grounds for suit against him, regardless of the affidavit.

 Relying in part on Throckmorton, Earl distinguished those cases where relief might be granted:

 A decade later Judge Woods quoted this passage when the Seventh Circuit made its first attempt to reconcile Throckmorton and Marshall in Graver.